Perineal Tear case settles for 6-figure sum

 4th-degree perineal tear

-Similar to the 3rd-degree tear, but will also extend to the rectum.
-Stitches will be needed to be closed, and for third and fourth-degree tears, this will often be done under local or general anaesthetic in an operating theatre.
+Similar to the 3rd-degree tear, it will also extend to the rectum.
+Stitches will need to be closed, and for third and fourth-degree tears, this will often be done under local or general anaesthetic in an operating theatre.

 If you have suffered a third- or fourth-degree tear, you should be given a course of 5-7 days of antibiotics and pain relief.